 Make life easy for your customers, and they’ll keep coming back.
 Think about how you can make the customer experience simpler or faster.
 Consider streamlining your checkout process so customers can get in and out, answer questions on social media rather than forcing customers to go through an automated maze of menus over the phone and offer auto-billing.

-You run a business.
-Selling a product or service is what pays the bills.
-We get it.
-But, if you only connect with your customers when you want them to buy something, you’ll have trouble keeping them around for the long haul.
+As the saying goes, “Out of sight, out of mind.”
+As such, it is important to remain visible to your customers.
+However, if you only connect with your customers when you want them to buy something, you’ll have trouble keeping them around for the long haul.

 What’s your secret to customer loyalty?
 How do you get customers to become loyal to your brand?
 Share your tips with others in the comment section below.